-MDIA-2410 Basic Sound
+MDIA-2410 Basic Sound 3 credits Studio

 The purpose of this course is to familiarize students with the basics of audio recording.
 Students will learn how to operate the College's sound equipment.
 The course is designed for those with no previous experience in sound recording.